 6. Real-time control by the call center staff.
 A cloud-based call center offers the ability for call center managers to handle many scheduling, routing and other capabilities on their own, rather than being at the mercy of their IT staff or their service provider.
 That way, they can address the everyday challenges of call volume or staffing by updating their call center’s routing or announcements in real-time.

-For more information about cloud call centers, click here to download our Cloud Call Center Cloud Brief now.Categories: Call Center
+For more information about cloud call centers, click here to download our Cloud Call Center Cloud Brief now.Categories: Contact Center